The five best activities to experience on a Brisbane to Townsville road trip

 Movieworld

-Australia’s top-rated theme park, Movieworld, is home to a wide range of rides and activities to suit everyone in the campervan.
-Whether you love speed, spins and thrills, or meeting your favourite stars, this exciting park doesn’t disappoint.
+Australia’s top-rated theme park, Movieworld, is home to a wide range of fun rides, interesting tours and awesome activities to suit everyone in the campervan.
+Whether you love speed, spins, thrills, or meeting your favourite stars, this exciting park doesn’t disappoint.

 Wet’n’Wild